View MapView Map

 Inchydoney Beach

-If you’re visiting Clonakilty on a Friday don’t miss the Farmers Market where you can assemble a ‘locally-grown’ picnic before heading to the stunning white strand of Inchydoney just ten minutes away.
-A true highlight of the region, you could easily spend an afternoon wandering the beach or trying your hand at surfing, kayaking or stand up paddleboarding.
+If you’re visiting Clonakilty on a Friday don’t miss the Farmers' Market where you can assemble a ‘locally-grown’ picnic before heading to the stunning white strand of Inchydoney Beach just 10 minutes away.
+A true highlight of the region, you could easily spend an afternoon wandering the beach or trying your hand at surfing at the Inchydoney Surf School, kayaking or stand-up paddleboarding.

 Cork Whale Watch

-You can easily reach Skibbereen on the main road from Clonakilty in 30 minutes, but you should make a little time to travel the quieter route through the beautiful fishing villages of Glandore and Union Hall, connected by the unique one-way Poulgorm Bridge.
-A real highlight in Union Hall is Cork Whale Watch with local marine expert Colin Barnes who takes you in search of humpbacks, fin and mink whales and bottlenose dolphins.
+You can easily reach Skibbereen on the main road from Clonakilty in 30 minutes, but take a little time to travel the quieter route through the beautiful fishing villages of Glandore and Union Hall, connected by the unique one-way Poulgorm Bridge.
+Another real highlight in Union Hall is Cork Whale Watch.
+Book in with local marine expert Colin Barnes who will take you out in search of humpbacks, fin and mink whales and bottlenose dolphins.

-Skibbereen, as you’ve probably guessed, is “Skib” to the locals, whose easy-going attitude to life has no truck with multi-syllable names.
-‘Skib’ is the acknowledged capital of West Cork with colourful streetscapes and a buzz that’s palpable in the air.
+Skibbereen, as you’ve probably guessed, is 'Skib' to the locals, whose easy-going attitude to life has no truck with multi-syllable names.
+Skibbereen is the acknowledged capital of West Cork with colourful streetscapes and a buzz that’s palpable in the air.

 Skibbereen is a great base to cycle this part of West Cork and you can rent all you need for your trip from Cycle West Cork.
 Ease yourself in gently with a short spin out to Tragumna Beach or keep going up the steep headland with stunning views across Toehead Bay.

-This part of West Cork is all about the food, so you won’t want to miss some of the best local produce at Skib’s famous Saturday Farmers Market.
-Mingle with the locals, sample craft foods and find all you need for a picnic on Tralispean’s sandy beach just ten minutes out the road.
+This part of West Cork is all about the food, so you won’t want to miss some of the best local produce at Skib’s famous Saturday Farmers' Market.
+Mingle with the locals, sample craft foods and find all you need for a picnic on Tralispean’s sandy beach just 10 minutes out the road.

 Fastnet Trails

 It’s no surprise that you could hike for days around Skibbereen given its stunning setting.
-Test your boots with The Lisheenacrehig Loop Walk, an easy 7.5km trail which winds past Kilcoe Church with its beautiful window designed by the renowned artist Harry Clarke.
+Test your boots with the Lisheenacrehig Loop Walk, an easy 7.7km trail which winds past Kilcoe Church with its beautiful window designed by the renowned artist Harry Clarke.

 Lough Hyne

-A boat sailing across Lough Hyne, West Cork
+A boat cruising in Lough Hyne, Co Cork

 Experience stunning Lough Hyne.